grislyeye/three-meet/pages/classes/cunning.md

 | ----  | ------------------ |
 | 1st   | Archery, Aim, Proficient: Perception            |

-### Archery

-You gain a +2 bonus to attack rolls you make with ranged weapons.

 ### Aim

 You can use a bonus action to line-up your shot on a particular target.
 Choose a creature you can see within range and mark it.
 For 1 minute you don't need advantage on your **cunning attack** for ranged attacks against the marked target, if you don't have disadvantage on your attack.